 It’s OK for you to leave the lodge at any time if you find that the process is too intense or that you are too uncomfortable.
 However, once you leave the lodge we ask that you don’t come back in, as it disturbs the process for the group.
 So it’s a good idea to push yourself a bit if you are feeling a bit challenged.
 The door is opened and some fresh air brought in when each round of stones comes in, and the general energy of the group is strictly monitored by Andy and Laurel to make sure everyone is safe and has a good experience.
 If you do leave the lodge, it’s a good idea to sit or lie down next to the inipi so you can still join in the chants and meditations.

-Like any spiritual experience, your intention is very important, and worth having a good think about before you arrive.
+Like any deep experience, your intention is very important, and worth having a good think about before you arrive.

-If you like you can wear shorts, swim wear or more commonly sarongs in the lodge and we do ask that you are covered as you enter the lodge and in the areas around the lodge.
-However, in the darkness in the lodge if you prefer to uncover and just sit on your sarong then that is okay as long as you respect others and are covered outside the Inipi.
+If you like you can wear shorts or swim wear in the lodge and we do ask that women cover bikinis with a sarong, as you enter the lodge and in the areas around the lodge.

 What to bring: